Dunkelheit/feedbackgame-frontend/README.md

-# feedbackapp-web
+# feedbackgame-frontend

-> A Vue.js project
+> A frontend for the Feedback Game

 ## Build Setup